iteratehackerspace/ecmascript-sandbox/README.md

      *
     --begin--
     <
-      Here goes a base64-encrypted string of your solution (all problems).
+      A base64-encrypted string of your solution (all problems) goes here.
 To encrypt a code sample use: echo "<code>" | base64
       and to decrypt:
       echo "base64-blob" | base64 -d